Technische-Natuurkunde-HvA/inverted-pendulum-international-team-4/README.md

 - Reaction wheel attached to a DC motor
 - Arduino (or compatible microcontroller)
 - Power electronics and safety features
+- Multimeter to check the exact voltage reaching the motor
 ---
 ## 3. Control Principle